kaaytondean/bank-sheet-stress-simulator/README.md

 - Transparent scoring model (interpretable, prototype-focused)

 ## Model Notes
-This is an educational prototype inspired by themes from my SVB research.
+This is an educational prototype inspired by themes from my senior thesis on the financial turbulence of the Silicon Valley Bank.
 It is not a regulatory model or investment tool.
 Future iterations could calibrate weights using bank call report datasets and formal stress testing methodologies.

 ## Tech Stack
 - HTML/CSS/JavaScript